opizzatodx/lagent/README.md

 L'Agent is an open-source license assistant capable of providing verified answers to questions about the use of a license.

-This project was created for the the [Generative AI Agents Developer Contest by NVIDIA and LangChain](https://www.nvidia.com/en-us/ai-data-science/generative-ai/developer-contest-with-langchain/).
+This project was created for the [Generative AI Agents Developer Contest by NVIDIA and LangChain](https://www.nvidia.com/en-us/ai-data-science/generative-ai/developer-contest-with-langchain/).

 ## Context